 Sometimes, there are stress triggers – things or habits which can enhance our risk of being stressed.
 We may not even know it or be aware of it, but things such as caffeine or alcohol can result in more stress because they are stimulants.
 Alcohol is also a depressant, especially when you take it in large quantities, and if you find yourself taking too much alcohol to ‘alleviate’ stress, you may be doing precisely the opposite.
 You should also try to avoid foods which contain refined sugar, which is often found in bread, salad dressings, and other processed foods.
 If you eat too much refined sugar, you can feel a momentary high or a burst of energy, but once your body processes the sugar, you can feel a crash in energy, which may leave you feeling irritable or tired.

 If you are regularly exposed to stressful situations, the stress hormones in your body, such as cortisol and adrenaline, can increase.
 But if you want to metabolize the effects of these hormones, what you can do is exercise.
 Even just a little physical activity, such as taking a walk, can clear your head and make you feel calmer.
 If you have trouble sleeping, exercise can also help enhance the depth and length of your sleep.
+One can also visit places where they help you reduce weight and move towards the healthier side.

 Get as much sleep as you can